-Meanwhile, DM annihilation determines the relic abundance today through freeze-out in the early Universe, and the annihilation rate today is important for the indirect searches for DM.
+Meanwhile, the DM annihilation into the standard-model (SM) particles (or the mediator particles) is important for determining the DM abundance today in some scenarios with the freeze-out mechanism.
+The annihilation rate today is also important for the indirect searches for DM.
 The annihilation cross sections for these processes can significantly differ due to different velocities even if the microscopic interactions controlling these processes are same.
 A typical velocity of DM is $v/c \sim \mathcal{O}(0.1)$ at freeze-out, while the maximum velocity of DM is $v/c \sim \mathcal{O}(10^{-2})$ at the cosmic structures.
 When the DM particle couples to a light force mediator, the annihilation cross section can be significantly enhanced in the low velocity regime~\cite{Hisano:2002fk,Hisano:2003ec,Hisano:2004ds,Cirelli:2007xd,Arkani-Hamed:2008hhe}, which is known as the Sommerfeld enhancement~\cite{Sommerfeld:1931}.
-The indirect measurements of DM put strong constraints on the DM annihilation into the standard-model (SM) particles, such as $e^\pm$ and $\gamma$.
+The indirect measurements of DM put strong constraints on the DM annihilation into the SM particles, such as $e^\pm$ and $\gamma$.
 On the contrary, the velocity-dependent annihilation cross section has been often utilized to explain the observed cosmic-ray excesses for a decade after the positron excess (such as PAMELA~\cite{PAMELA:2008gwm}, Fermi-LAT~\cite{Fermi-LAT:2011baq}, and AMS-02~\cite{AMS:2019rhg}) was reported~\cite{Arkani-Hamed:2008hhe}.